 There are also timer, anti-shake, and face detection capabilities to help you take higher-quality videos.
 Storage options are a little slim, however, and those dual batteries can take a long time to recharge, so make sure you’re prepared.

-Why We Like It: If you are willing to spend a bit more on a camcorder, this Vixia model may be more your style.
+#4 Canon Vixia HF R800 – Best Camcorder Under $300WHY WE LIKE IT: If you are willing to spend a bit more on a camcorder, this Vixia model may be more your style.

 It’s a small, lighter camcorder that’s easier to carry around while traveling, with a great LCD touchscreen for controlling your video, and a number of options for recording in different ways, such as slow motion or fast-motion, and zoom framing assist for getting really close to subjects.